CannedNet/CannedNet.Client/README.md

 # CannedNet.Client
-Client mod for connecting to CannedNet
+Client mod for connecting to a CannedNet instance